openstack/training-guides/doc/upstream-training/source/slides/workflow-training-contribution-process.rst

 Your Patch Upstream
 ===================

-- Jenkins and vendor CIs will review your patch
+- Zuul and vendor CIs will review your patch
 - Community members will review your patch
 - Reply to comments
 - Make changes and push new patchsets